 For in vitro diagnostic use.
-RIDA®GENE Parainfluenza is a multiplex real-time RT-PCR for the direct, qualitative detection and differentiation of human parainfluenza viruses (parainfluenza virus 1, parainfluenza virus 3 and parainfluenza virus 2/4) from human nasal and throat swabs and nasopharyngeal swabs.
+The RIDA®GENE Parainfluenza test, performed on Roche LightCycler® 480 II, is a multiplex real-time RT-PCR for the direct qualitative detection and differentiation of parainfluenza 1, parainfluenza 3, and parainfluenza 2/4 RNA in untreated human nasal/throat swabs from persons with signs and symptoms of acute respiratory infection.

 |Test format||real-time RT-PCR with 100 reactions|

 |Sensitivity||Analytical Sensitivity : ≥ 50 RNA copies per reaction|

 we have started to provide the documents for our products in an electronic format.
 These are the Instructions for Use (IFU), the Safety Data Sheets (SDS) and the Certificate of Analysis (CoA).
 For batches placed on the market after 01 January 2023, you can find our documents on the eIFU portal eifu.r-biopharm.com.